mm-ksha-PersonalOrg/DataEnginePublicRepo/README.md

 docker-compose up -d
 ```

-If you want to further configure your DataEngine instance, go to our [example directory](../AasTwin.DataEngine/example/README.md).
+If you want to further configure your DataEngine, go to our [example directory](../AasTwin.DataEngine/example/README.md).